named-data-ndnSIM/ndnSIM/docs/source/tutorial.rst

 =======

-The ndnSIM 2.0 is NS-3 module that implements Named Data Networking (NDN) communication model, the clean slate Internet design. ndnSIM is specially optimized for simulation purposes and has a cleaner and more extensible internal structure comparing to the existing NDN implementation (NDNx).
+The ndnSIM 2.0 is NS-3 module that implements Named Data Networking (NDN) communication model, the clean slate Internet design.

 We invite you to `join our mailing list
 <http://www.lists.cs.ucla.edu/mailman/listinfo/ndnsim>`_ to see and participate in